myradotfun/myra-agent/README.md

 **Built different.
 Trade different.**

-_myra.fun — vibe trading on steroids_
+_myra.fun — your AI trading agent, your strategy, your alpha_